 Leadership competencies could be defined by focusing on the organisation's critical success factors and values, and the particular challenges it expects to face over the next decade and beyond.
 For example, state enterprises will need leaders to help them manage international competition and global expansion.
 Government ministries and agencies will need leaders to formulate effective policies to govern the socio-economic-cultural processes confronted by a technologically advanced society.
-Political organisations will need leaders to manage the governance infrastructure in an interconnected global society while social organisation will need leaders to strengthen the functioning of civil society.
-Within each sectors, there will be newly born organisations existing side by side with mature ones.
-The former needs to manage growth, the latter needs to manage reinvention and rejuvenation.
+Political organisations will need leaders who know how to to manage the governance infrastructure in an interconnected global society while social organisation will need leaders who can strengthen the functioning of civil society.
+Within each sector, new organisations will exist side by side with mature ones.
+The former require leaders who can manage growth, the latter depends on leaders who can manage reinvention and rejuvenation.

-The task here is to develop multiple sets of leadership competency profiles so that the organisational realities of China could be better differentiated.
-At the base of such a competency model, a contingency approach which has been first developed by Fiedler (1967) could be expanded to incorporate other factors into the equation.
+The task is to develop multiple sets of leadership competency profiles so that the organisational realities of China could be better differentiated.
+At the base of such a competency model, a contingency approach (Fiedler 1967) could be expanded to incorporate other factors into the leadership equation.
 Specifically, Fiedler's three contingency variables, namely, group atmosphere, task structure and leader's position power could be defined according to Chinese specifics.
-Additional, other variables could also be incorporated.
+Additionally, other variables could also be incorporated.
 One possible consideration is the role of moral authority which is central to the Chinese traditional perspective on leadership effectiveness (Rindova & Starbuck, 1997).